 The Company provides retirement benefits to eligible employees, including named executive officers, under the Cass Information Systems, Inc. 401(k) Plan.
 Eligible employees may enter the plan at the first of the month following one month of service.
-Employees may voluntarily defer the maximum level allowed by the Internal Revenue Service (IRS), which was \$18,500 for 2018, plus an additional \$6,000 catch-up contribution for employees age 50 or older.
-The Company matches 50% of the first 3% of employee contributions, subject to IRS limitations.
-Beginning January 1, 2017 for all employees that are eligible to participate in the Cass Information Systems, Inc. 401(k) Plan but are not eligible to participate in the Company's defined benefit retirement plan, as described below, the Company provides a 3% contribution to the employee's 401(k) and matches 50% of the first 6% of employee contributions, subject to IRS limitations.
+Employees may voluntarily defer the maximum level allowed by the Internal Revenue Service (IRS), which was \$19,500 for 2020, plus an additional \$6,500 catch-up contribution for employees age 50 or older.
+For employees that participate in the Company's defined benefit retirement plan, as described below, the Company matches 50% of the first 3% of employee contributions, subject to IRS limitations.
+For all employees that are eligible to participate in the Cass Information Systems, Inc. 401(k) Plan but are not eligible to participate in the Company's defined benefit retirement plan, as described below, the Company provides a 3% contribution to the employee's 401(k) and matches 50% of the first 6% of employee contributions, subject to IRS limitations.
 All employee contributions vest immediately.
 Company contributions vest for each employee on the employee's third anniversary of employment with the Company.